MaximBuz/MaximBuz/README.md

 Drop me a line on <a href="https://www.linkedin.com/in/maxim-buz-17a2a717b/">LinkedIn</a>!

 ### My strongest skills...
-...lie within the JavaScript ecosystem, which I am focussing on during my studies at the Codeworks Software Engineering Bootcamp.
+My strengths lie within the JavaScript ecosystem, which I am focussing on during my studies at the Codeworks Software Engineering Bootcamp.
 I also have some academic and professional experience working with Python and frameworks like Django and Pandas.
+Also, I did a lot of businessy/financy jobs and even created creative music videos for a living.
+Weird, isn't it?

 ### What I am looking for...
 As a bootcamp attendee I am looking for a junior entry-level role as a software developer in the JavaScript ecosystem.
 I am definitely eager to learn new technologies and would love to combine my finance background with my new-found love for software development.

-### One fact (outside of work) about me
+### One fact (outside of work) about me...
 I like to jump around outdoors, doing backflips and stuff.
 Oh, and my biggest love is the daily one hour long breakfast!

 ### Frontend  🖥